 Library Genesis and Z-Library

 Two sites, Library Genesis and Z-Library, are popular among college students for finding free e-textbooks.
-Z-Library is a mirror of Library Genesis, a shadow library for file-sharing access to academic texts and scholarly journal articles.
+Z-Library is similar to Library Genesis, a shadow library for file-sharing access to academic texts and scholarly journal articles.

-Some libraries like Liberty Genesis have been accused of pirating books or articles.
-Pirating a book means that the book was made available without the publisher or author’s permission while it was still under copyright protection.
+Some libraries, like Liberty Genesis, have been accused of pirating books or articles.
+Pirating a book means it was made available without the publisher or author’s permission while it was still under copyright protection.
 However, we couldn’t get comfortable that these libraries were entirely legitimate as they (Liberty Genesis) had lost a legal battle on copyright infringement.
 Still, they claim their sites have helped people download millions of free ebooks.
 You may want to check them out for yourselves.

 It is essential to remind you that whenever you download something like an ebook, music, or video, it is for your personal use and not to copy it for others.
 Rather than risk doing something wrong unintentionally, it is better to tell your friend or colleague where you found the material so they can get it for themselves.